FAQ: Prospective Training Providers

 7. Are there any other obligations in order to maintain the qualification as Facilitator?

-8. What happens if I move to another company or institution, will I still be able to conduct MRM trainings to interested students?
+8. What happens if I move to another company or institution, will I still be able to conduct MRM training to interested students?

-Yes but only under one condition and that being that your new employer is a licenced training provider.
-Your MRM course web account is connected to the authorised training provider and therefore all the materials including the Certificate of Attendance has the company’s logo.
+Yes but only under one condition and that being that your new employer is a licensed training provider.
+Your MRM course web account is connected to the authorised training provider and therefore all the materials including the Certificate of Attendance have the company’s logo.
 Kindly inform us when moving to another company for further updates.